Tebmer/BearingFaultDetection/README.md

 # BearingFaultDetection

 This code is for Bearing Faul Detection competition in DC platform.
+Rank 40/1388.

 Please see offical website: https://challenge.datacastle.cn/v3/cmptDetail.html?id=248